peopledoc/vault-cli/docs/howto/test.rst

 ===============================

-A ``vault`` `pytest fixture`_ is available, but you may want to make sure that vault-cli installs its `testing` extra dependecies:
+A ``vault`` `pytest fixture`_ is available, but you may want to make sure that vault-cli installs its `testing` extra dependencies:

 .. _`pytest fixture`: https://docs.pytest.org/en/latest/fixture.html